firefly-zero/blog.fireflyzero.com/content/pages/privacy-first.md

+---
-# People are not a resource
+title: "People are not a resource"
+draft: true
+---

 [Code of Ethics](https://www.fbi.gov/history/artifacts/enron-code-of-ethics).